Skip to content

 Use caseVideo bitrate hint

-Email or chat attachment720p, 2 to 4 Mbps, trim first; see compress video for email on Mac
+Email or chat attachment720p, about 2 to 4 Mbps, trim first

 Archive masterHigh bitrate or visually lossless; store on disk, not email

-For 4K, double or triple those figures unless you use HEVC.
+For 4K, use higher figures unless you encode with HEVC.
 Phone 4K clips often arrive at high bitrate already; re-exporting at sensible settings for sharing is normal.
 When the cap is fixed in megabytes, use compress video to target size on Mac instead of guessing Mbps.

 Platforms re-encode on ingest.
-Uploading a 50 Mbps ProRes export rarely helps viewers; it only slows your upload.
+Uploading a 50 Mbps mezzanine rarely helps viewers; it only slows your upload.

 Common mistakes when lowering bitrate